webplatform/docs/tutorials/css_transforms/index.md

 * Combined 3D transforms can be represented with the [[css/functions/matrix3d()|'''matrix3d()''']] function, which uses 16 parameters.

-* The [[css/properties/transform-origin|'''transform-origin''']] property controls what point of an element the transform appears to emanate from.
+* The [[css/properties/transform-origin|'''transform-origin''']] property controls which point of an element the transform appears to emanate from.
 Adding a pixel measurement for a third parameter, or for the alternate [[css/properties/transform-origin-z|'''transform-origin-z''']] property, moves the origin point back and forth in 3D space.

 * The [[css/properties/perspective|'''perspective''']] property situates a 3D scene relative to the viewer, with distance measured in pixels.
 To appear correctly, it must be applied to a transformed element's ancestor.